mahamood2k32-dot/Mahamood_dsy/README.md

 # Mahamood_dsy
 This is my first repo.
+Author - MAHAMOOD - 18/10/2025